-7.14 Network Access and Data Security
+7.15 Network Access and Data Security

-7.14.1 Users Authorisation
+7.15.1 Users' Authorisation

-Those accessing information systems, data or services will be authorised to do so by an appropriate authority, usually the line manager.
+Those accessing information systems, data or services will be authorised to do so by an appropriate authority, usually their line manager.

 Changes to access must be requested and authorised.
 Users who believe they have access to systems they no longer need, must report this to their line manager.